liangxianzhe/creator/packages/creator/example_starter/README.md

 6. [Optional] To use Firebase Auth, follow comments in `lib/logic/auth_logic.dart`.

+# Folder structure

+It set up the structure to split your code into:
+* Repo layer: data models and API calls.
+* Logic layer: controllers or view models.
+* View layer: all the widgets.

-## What the template does
+## What does the template do?

-It is better to just browse the source code.
-But here is what it does:
+Just browse the source code.
+But here is the gist:

 1. Defines a few basic urls.
 ```dart